SystemsApproach/tcpcc/intro.rst

 	The following is cut-and-pasted from CN:ASA, but may be useful here.

+There are few papers in networking with more citations than *Congestion Avoidance and Control* by Jacobson and Karels.
+There are good reasons for that.
+One is that the congestion collapse of the Internet, which began in 1986, threatened the success of the relatively new network at that time, and the work undertaken to address it was foundational to the Internet's ultimate success.
+Without that work it's unlikely we'd have the global Internet we have today.

+Another reason for the citation impact of this work is that congestion control has been an amazingly fruitful area of research for over three decades.
+There have been lots of improvements to the original work of Jacobson and Karels, and it seems fair to assume that new approaches or refinements to the existing approaches will continue to appear for as long as the Internet exists.

 This book focuses on packet-switched networks.
 This section explains the key requirement of computer networks—efficiency—that leads us to packet switching as the strategy of choice.